zenml-io/zenml/docs/book/misc/debugging.md

 ```

 You can pick other values such as `WARN`, `ERROR`, `CRITICAL`, `DEBUG` to change what's shown in the logs.
-And export the environment variable in your Linux/macOS terminal.
+And export the environment variable in your terminal.
-For example:
+For example in Linux:
 ```
 export ZENML_LOGGING_VERBOSITY=DEBUG
 ```

-Read more about how to set environment variables:
+Read more about how to set environment variables for:
 * For [Linux](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/).
 * For [macOS](https://youngstone89.medium.com/setting-up-environment-variables-in-mac-os-28e5941c771c).
 * For [Windows](https://www.computerhope.com/issues/ch000549.htm).

 See [System Environment Variable](../guidelines/system-environmental-variables.md) for more information on other environment variables that affect the behavior of ZenML.